Letter of Accommodation

 Flexibility with Attendance & Due Dates

-Some disabilities may having random acute random acute episode that may require a student to miss class or turn in assignments late.
-If the available documentation supports the necessity, the DRC may grant the student an accommodation that that requests the faculty provide flexibility in attendance requirements and due dates.
+Some disabilities may have random acute random acute episode that may require a student to miss class or turn in assignments late.
+If the available documentation supports the necessity, the DRC may grant the student an accommodation that that requests the faculty provide flexibility in attendance requirements and/or due dates.
 Because each class is unique in how it treats attendance and due dates, students are expected to meet with their instructor early in the semester to discuss how flexibility will be considered in the course.
 Due to the nature of some courses, the ability to provide flexibility may be limited, while others may be more liberal in terms of absences and assignment due dates, which is why it is imperative for students to meet with their instructor early in the semester.
 To assist in the discussion, the DRC has provided an agreement for instructors and students to document how attendance and due dates will be addressed in the course.
 A link to this form with instructions for instructors can be found below.
 As always, DRC staff are available to assist in the process or answer questions.